Colposcopy – Glengarry Private Hospital, Perth

 What happens after a biopsy of the cervix?

-- You may have mild abdominal cramping, but this is unlikely.
+- You may have mild abdominal cramping.

 If you have any problems, call the PEARL office or seek other medical help out of hours.